MicrosoftDocs/visualstudio-docs/docs/porting/port-migrate-and-upgrade-visual-studio-projects.md

 ---
 title: Port, migrate, and upgrade projects
-description: A reference for the support in Visual Studio 2017 for projects created in earlier versions of Visual Studio, and how Visual Studio decides when it needs to migrate a project. ms.date: 10/17/2019 ms.prod: visual-studio-windows ms.technology: vs-ide-general
+description: A reference for the support of projects created in current and earlier versions of Visual Studio. ms.date: 10/17/2019 ms.prod: visual-studio-windows ms.technology: vs-ide-general